 Phenytoin is a medicine used to treat convulsions and seizures.
-Phenytoin overdose occurs when someone accidentally or intentionally takes too much of this medicine.
+Phenytoin overdose occurs when someone takes too much of this medicine.

 Phenytoin is the generic name of drugs such as:

 Symptoms of a phenytoin overdose may include:

 - Swollen gums

 - Tremor (unintentional trembling)

 The following information is helpful for emergency assistance: